andersthorborg/ACFDateTimePickerPolyfill/README.md

 The plugin does the following:
 * It automatically deactivates the date-time-picker add-on if ACF Pro version 5.3.9 or greater is detected
 * It changes the way date time fields are saved to immitate the add-on behavior, while not breaking the native date time picker.
 * It overrides "Display format" and "Return format" with the format previously specified with the add-on.
-(This essentially means that you cannot change date formats as the option is no longer available with the native field)
+(This essentially means that you cannot change date formats as the option is no longer available with the native field.
+However, your site should be behaving just as it did before the update)

 Installation instructions
 -------------------------